BiancaDavey/GameDemo/README.md

 ## Full Demo

-Game demo with additional scenes and features available to download on [itch.io](https://lunar-raven.itch.io/strangelands).
+Full game demo with additional scenes and features available to download on [itch.io](https://lunar-raven.itch.io/strangelands).
+Read more about the game [here](https://biancadavey.github.io/Site).

 ### Additional Features